Updated on 26th February 2021. This article was originally published on 27th December 2019 and has been updated for accuracy and comprehensiveness.

 - It can take years to rebuild your credit score if you’ve regularly missed payments, declared bankruptcy, defaulted on a loan or had a loan turned over to a collection agency.
 However, even in this situation, you can start raising your score if you can get credit and make timely payment.

-Other than checking your credit score, you can also check you Debt to Service Ratio (DSR) to avoid being rejected by a bank or financial institutions.
+Other than checking your credit score, you can also check your Debt to Service Ratio (DSR) to avoid being rejected by a bank or financial institutions.
 This is crucial as not getting bank loan approval from one bank can set you back 3 to 6 months in applying for another.
-You can use LoanCare, a home loan eligibility tool by iProperty.com.my to increase your chances of getting a home loan approval.
+You can use LoanCare, a home loan eligibility tool by Malaysia’s No.1 Property Site, iProperty.com.my to increase your chances of getting a home loan approval.

 Edited by Rebecca Hani Romeli